victormicco/todoroki/README.md

 ## Run it

- install the Todoroki CLI globally, use the package manager you prefer:
+ First, run the command below using the package manager you prefer.

 Example
 ```bash